 Actuarial assumptions and methods are set by the Board of Trustees, based upon recommendations made by the System's actuary.
-The assumptions used in this valuation were adopted by the Board based on the recommendations from GRS during the Actuarial Experience Investigation Study review following the July 1, 2013 actuarial valuation and were first used in the July 1, 2014 actuarial valuation.
-As part of the legislation enacting the benefit changes, the investment return assumption (7.0%) was set into statute (Article 6243g-4, Vernon's Texas Civil Statutes).
+As part of the legislation enacting the 2016 RSVS benefit changes, the investment return assumption (7.0%) was set into statute (Article 6243g-4, Vernon's Texas Civil Statutes).
 This assumption is now considered a prescribed assumption under the actuarial standards of practice.
-There were other changes to the economic assumptions and these assumptions were first used in the RSVS Study which restated the June 30, 2016 valuation results.
-See Section III of this report for a summary of changes.
-There have been no changes since the RSVS study.
+The assumptions used in this valuation were adopted by the Board based on the recommendations from GRS following the Actuarial Experience Investigation Study for the 5-year period ending June 30, 2017.
+These assumptions were first used in the current actuarial valuation.
+Changes from the experience study included updating the mortality tables, minor changes to the retirement rates, and adjustments to the disability rates.
+See Section III of this report for a more detailed summary of changes.